Outsourced transport and logistics

 Corporate restructuring.
 Some firms are facing pressure to reduce headcount and trim their asset bases to achieve short-term improvements.

 Access to domain expertise.
 Logistics providers are up-to-date on technology and logistics development and have in-depth knowledge of industry best practices.
-They have the tools to streamline inventory management, simplify reporting and improve visibility of the entire process.
+They have the tools to streamline inventory management, simplify reporting, and improve visibility of the entire process.
 For example, 3PL providers use just-in-time applications to ensure that the right amount of inventory is shipped according to need.

 Comprehensive solutions and process optimization.
-A 3PL provider can offer a cost-effective, all-in-one solution, from assembly to warehousing to distribution.
+A 3PL provider can offer a cost-effective, all-in-one solution — from assembly to warehousing to distribution.
 Each step of the supply chain can be optimized using the most efficient and cost-effective method.
 For example, sophisticated supply chain management software can analyze and monitor practices and eliminate trouble spots.

 Better resources.
 Providers have a deeper and wider network of resources that allows each stage of the supply chain to be executed in the most cost-effective way.
-3PLs have longstanding relationships with other vendors and can offer volume discounts, leading to reduced overhead and faster transit times.
+3PLs have long-standing relationships with other vendors and can offer volume discounts, leading to reduced overhead and faster transit times.

 Better scalability.
-3PL providers can easily scale labor, transportation and space according to inventory demands.
+3PL providers can easily scale labor, transportation, and space according to inventory demands.
 During slow or peak periods and sudden market changes, the provider ensures that transitions are stress-free by mobilizing resources only where and when they are needed.

-Outsourcing Transport and Logistics to the Philippines
+Outsourcing transport and logistics to the Philippines

 Please contact us to find out about Sourcefit’s transport and logistics solutions.